mspratt/OKNF_data_challenge/README.md

 Basically the logic flow is (with lots of the little details) in 3 steps

-1) I generate this url http://data.gov.uk/api/3/action/organization_list (cut and paste to Explorer to see results)
+1) I generate this url http://data.gov.uk/api/3/action/organization_list

 Which gives me